 Part 13 — Railways Classification Board

-109. Terms used in this Part
+109. Terms used

 In this Part, unless the contrary intention appears, Board, Public Transport Authority, railway officer and salaried position have the meanings given to those terms in Part IIA Division 3 of the Act.